BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_6_Creating_a_Partially_Signed_Bitcoin_Transaction.md

 [intro]

-> :warning: **VERSION WARNING:** This is an innovation from Bitcoin Core v 0.17.0 that had continued to be expanded through Bitcoin Core 0.20.0.
-Most of the commands in this section are from 0.17.0, but the updated `importmulti` that support descriptors is from 0.18.0.
+> :warning: **VERSION WARNING:** This is an innovation from Bitcoin Core v 0.17.0.
+Earlier versions of Bitcoin Core will not be able to work with the PSBT while it is in process (though they will still be able to recognize the final transaction).

 ## Understand a PSBT